-Journaling can take many forms - diaries, letters, writing exercises, fan fiction, recording your dreams, and travelogues.
+Journaling can take many forms - diaries, letters, writing exercises, fan fiction, recording your dreams, and travelogues of your adventures.

-It can serve many other useful purposes, as well - spiritual discovery, memoir development, writing improvement, grief recovery, healing, catharsis, life planning, record of cooking experiments, family history, creative stimulation, or confession.
+It can serve many useful purposes - stress relief, spiritual discovery, memoir development, writing improvement, grief recovery, healing, catharsis, life planning, a record of cooking experiments, a family history, creative stimulation, or confession.

-Your journal can be in an old notebook, a beautiful hardbound leather blank book, a blank journal you've creatively decorated, or it can even be a blog on Livejournal or Blogger.
+Your journal can be in an old notebook, a beautiful hardbound leather blank book, a blank journal you've creatively decorated, or it can even be a blog.
 You can also just write using your word processor on your laptop; or the old fashioned way: an inexpensive pen and a paper college-ruled notebook.

-If you prefer to try something more creative than recording your day-to-day life, try these:
+If you prefer to try something more creative than recording your day-to-day life, try one of these: